loopbackio/loopback.io/pages/en/lb3/Remote-methods.md

 1. Edit the [Model definition JSON file](Model-definition-JSON-file.html) in `/common/models` directory; for example, to attach a remote method to the Person model, edit `/common/models/person.js`.
 If you created the model with the [Model generator](Model-generator.html), then this file will already exist.

-2. Define a static method that will handle the request.
+2. Define a method that will handle the request.
+The method name determines whether a remote method is static or an instance method.
+A method name starting with `prototype.` indicates an instance method; otherwise, it's a static method.

 3. Call [`remoteMethod()`](http://apidocs.strongloop.com/loopback/#model-remotemethod), to register the method, calling it with two parameters:
     - First parameter is a string that is the name of the method you defined in step 2